 There’s no doubt that Michelangelo’s famous David is an artistic masterpiece, but the artist also wasted a lot of costly Tuscan marble every time he took a chisel to the block.

-That’s one of the greatest benefits of utilizing 3-D printing or any additive technologies - there’s less material waste.
-CAD technologies already make it possible to more quickly create proofs of concept, precise mirror images, modifications and customizations.
+That’s one of the greatest benefits of utilising 3-D printing or any additive technologies - there’s less material waste.
+CAD technologies already make it possible to more quickly create proofs of concept, precise mirror images, modifications and customisations.
 The new 3-D printers only enhance that.

-Kimberly Overlin, GIA’s dean of students and an alumna of the Institute’s graduate gemology and graduate jeweler programs, notes that it makes the consumer trend of wanting to “customize everything” possible.
+Kimberly Overlin, GIA’s dean of students and an alumna of the Institute’s Graduate Gemologist and Graduate Jeweler programmes, notes that it makes the consumer trend of wanting to “customise everything” possible.

 “What was once potentially cost-prohibitive is now affordable and easy for us to do,” she says.

 Magee adds that a “much more effective economy of scale” is another significant benefit.
-Since a 3-D printer typically allows printing more than one object at time, a manufacturer could potentially print 16 rings in six to eight hours instead of one in the same time period.
+Since a 3-D printer typically allows more than one object to be printed at a time, a manufacturer could potentially print 16 rings in six to eight hours instead of one in the same time period.

 As a form of additive manufacturing, 3-D printing also “has the advantage of being able to create much more complicated geometry than you get with subtractive manufacturing,” he says.

 “You can create hollow spots much more easily.
 On most 3-D printers, you are not limited by the geometry of the piece itself - there are no tools to get into a hollow spot, there is no drill you have to get into a weird angle.”